by Jason McCoy

 Based on the category, we know the final voice over is educational in nature.

 Two other really helpful pieces of information to know are the word count and the budget.
 You already knew the budget from the invitation email but now with the word count you know more about the scope of work.
 So using this information decide whether the amount of work required is worth the pay set in the budget.

 If you’re willing to do the amount of work required for the pay suggested, you’ll want to continue gathering information on this job.

-Toward the bottom of the page, you’ll find some very important information: “Sounds Like”.
+On the right side, you’ll find some very important information: “Accent”, "Role" and "Styles".

 These are tags the client has selected from a list to describe how they imagine the voice over will sound.